postcss/autoprefixer/README.md

 ### Forget about prefixes

-Best tool, is a tool, that you can’t see, but it’s work.
+The best tool is a tool you can't see that does the work for you.
-This is a main idea behind Autoprefixer.
+This is the main idea behind Autoprefixer.

-So Autoprefixer interface is simple: just forget about vendor prefixes and write normal CSS by latest W3C specs.
-You don’t need special language (like Sass) and special mixins.
+Autoprefixer interface is simple: just forget about vendor prefixes and write normal CSS according to latest W3C specs.
+You don’t need a special language (like Sass) or special mixins.

-Because Autoprefixer is postprocessor and doesn’t depend on styles language, you can also use it with Sass, Stylus or LESS preprocessors.
+Because Autoprefixer is a postprocessor for CSS, you can also use it with preprocessors, such as Sass, Stylus or LESS.

 ### Actual data from Can I Use

-Autoprefixer uses latest database from [Can I Use](http://caniuse.com/), understands what browsers is actual and popular and adds only necessary vendor prefixes.
+Autoprefixer uses the most recent data from [Can I Use](http://caniuse.com/), understands which browsers are actual and popular and adds only the necessary vendor prefixes.

-Also it cleans your CSS from old prefixes (like unnecessary `border-radius` from a lot of CSS libraries):
+It also cleans your CSS from old prefixes (like prefixed `border-radius`, produced by many CSS libraries):

 ```css
 a {